adebiasi/LinuxCommandLineTutorial/README.md

-# Tutorial of the Linux Command Line
+# Tutorial of the Linux Command Line (Part one)

-*“Graphical user interfaces make easy tasks easy, while command line interfaces make difficult tasks possible”*
+*“Graphical user interfaces make easy tasks easy, while command line interfaces make difficult tasks possible.”*

+*“Everything is a file.”*

 Tutorial extracted from the book *The Linux Command Line by William Shotts*.